 Depending on how you created the archive, the archive name and path may be filled in.
-You may change the archive name to any suitable name that describes it.
-If the path is not already filled in, enter the path manually or click the on Browse button to locate the folder.
-When creating archives of network folders, we advise Windows users to locate the folder via the Network Neighborhood, since that will ensure that FotoStation uses a UNC path to the files.
-This will make exporting the archives and sharing configurations between several workstations easier since FotoStation won’t have to rely on mounted network disks and drive letter mapping.
+You can change the archive name, if necessary.
+If the path is not already filled in, enter it manually or select Browse to locate the folder.
+When creating archives of network folders, we advise Windows users to locate the folder via the Network Neighborhood, as this ensures that FotoStation uses a UNC path to the files.
+This makes exporting the archives and sharing configurations between several workstations easier since FotoStation won’t have to rely on mounted network disks and drive letter mapping.

 An archive is always assigned to a group.
-Archives belonging to the same group will be listed under the same group header in side panels containing archives, given that group headers are enabled on the side panels’ properties page.
+Archives belonging to the same group are listed under the same group header in side panels containing archives, given that group headers are enabled on the side panels’ properties page.

-The archive type lets you select the type of connection you are making to the archive.
+Select the type of connection to the archive from the Archive type drop-down list.
 To connect to the local file system or the Windows network using UNC paths, choose File system.

-To connect to Index Manager archives (supported with FotoStation Client only), choose that in the list and either type in the path to the archive or use the browse button (...)to locate the server and the archive you want to connect to.
-You will need to know the server's hostname or IP address to connect.
-Simply type in the hostname and the connection dialog will list all archives that are available on that server.
-You may be required to authenticate with a user name and password.
+To connect to Index Manager archives (supported with FotoStation Client only), select Index Manager from the drop-down list and either enter the path to the archive or use the Browse button (...) to locate the server and archive to which you want to connect.
+You need to know the server's hostname or IP address to connect.
+When you enter the hostname and the connection dialog will list all archives that are available on that server.
+You might be required to authenticate with a username and password.

-Note: If your Index Manager server has been set up to use another port than the standard port (7000), you will need to specify the port number along with the hostname, for example like this: hostname:7001
+Note: If your Index Manager server has been set up to use a port other than the standard port (7000), you need to specify the port number along with the hostname, for example: hostname:7001

-A connection can also be made to a FotoWeb archive over the Internet by choosing FotoWeb in the list (FotoStation Client only).
-To locate the server, click on the Browse button (...) and then type in the url to the server.
+A connection can also be made to a FotoStation archive over the Internet by choosing FotoWare in the list (FotoStation Client only).
+To locate the server, select the Browse button (...) and then enter the URL to the server.
 (For example www.servername.com - you don't have to worry about the remaining part of the URL.)
-By default, FotoStation will attempt to connect as a Guest user, but you can click on Change Account to set your user account information for the server.
-A list of available archives will then be listed and let you choose which one you would like to connect to, as shown to the right.
+By default, FotoStation attempts to connect as a Guest user, select Change Account to set your user account information for the server.
+A list of available archives is listed and you can select which one you would like to connect to, as shown to the right.

 Archive connections that require authentication

-Connections to Index Manager, FotoWeb and the Archive Agent require user authentication.
+Connections to Index Manager, FotoWeb, and the Archive Agent require user authentication.
 This information is stored in FotoStation to allow easy access to the archive in the future.
-If you would like to clear the login information for an archive, for example to authenticate as another user, you can easily do so by opening the File menu and choosing Log Out.
+To clear the login information for an archive (for example, to authenticate as another user), go to File > Log Out.

-Tip: As you will see later on you can choose whether group headers are shown or not.
-Even if you decide not to show group headers, we recommend that you always assign archives to different groups, since this will make it easier to manage the archives in Archives panels.
+Tip: You can choose whether group headers are shown or not.
+Even if you decide not to show group headers, we recommend that you always assign archives to different groups since this makes it easier to manage the archives in Archives panels.

 Making a secure connection to Index Manager using SSL

 If your servers have been configured to use secure connections you may not be able to connect to the server over a non-encrypted connection.
-In this case, you will have to type in fwps:// before the hostname to indicate that you wish to use TLS.
-Your server url may for instance look like this: fwps://indexmanagerserver.domain.net
+In this case, you must enter fwps:// before the hostname to indicate that you want to use TLS.
+Your server URL may, for instance, look like this: fwps://indexmanagerserver.domain.net

-An alternative way to connect to the server is using its assigned TLS port number to specify that you want to use a secure connection.
-For instance, the string could look like this, assuming port 7001 is used for TLS: indexmanagerserver.domain.net:7001
+Alternatively, you can connect to the server using its assigned TLS port number to specify that you want to use a secure connection.
+For instance, assuming port 7001 is used for TLS, the string could look like this: indexmanagerserver.domain.net:7001

-Include subfolders: Selecting this option makes FotoStation scan through all subfolders within the archive’s top folder.
+Include subfolders: Enable this option to make FotoStation scan through all subfolders within the archive’s top folder.

-Tip: When browsing an archive you can click on the little + sign next to the archive icon to list all subfolders within the archive.
+Tip: When browsing an archive you can click the + icon next to the archive icon to list all subfolders within the archive.
 Then click one of the subfolders to display only the files within that folder.

-Always apply this view type when archive is opened: Select this option and choose a view type from the dropdown list to set a default view type for the archive.
-FotoStation will switch to this view type every time you access the archive.
-If no default view type is set (i.e. this option is not selected) FotoStation will apply the currently active view to the archive when it is opened.
+Always apply this view type when archive is opened: Select this option and choose a view type from the drop-down list to set a default view type for the archive.
+FotoStation switches to this view type every time you access the archive.
+If this option is not selected (and therefore no default view type is set) FotoStation will apply the currently active view to the archive when it is opened.

 Always apply this sort order when archive is opened: Select this option to make FotoStation sort files a certain way when accessing the archive.
 Choose a file sorting method using the dropdown list.
 If no default sorting method is chosen, FotoStation will sort the files in the archive according to the currently active sorting method.